 A new medical treatment called Ullipristal Acetate has recently been licensed for preoperative use.
 This medication has similar effects to GnRH analogues with two exceptions, it is taken as a daily oral tablet and there are no side effects of hot flushes and night sweats.
 It is also licensed for three months compared to six months with GnRH analogues.

 Generally 3 or 4 small incisions are made on the abdomen depending on the uterine size and other circumstances.
 One 12mm incision is made within the umbilicus and the remaining incisions are smaller (5mm).

 What precautions are taken to reduce blood loss during surgery?

 Pressure of gas used during laparoscopy reduces the amount of bleeding.
-Vasopressin (20U) diluted in 100ml of saline is injected into the capsule of fibroids.
+Anti-diuretic hormone diluted in 100ml of saline is injected into the capsule of fibroids.
 This causes of spasm of blood vessels and reduced bleeding.
 A harmonic scalpel is used which in addition to incising also seals the blood vessels at the same time.
 Planning and speed of surgery are essential to minimise bleeding from the procedure.

 Is there a risk of blood transfusion or a hysterectomy?